getodk/docs/encrypted-forms.rst

     </h:html>

-If you are using `XLSForm <https://opendatakit.org/use/xlsform/>`_ , then form encryption is governed by the :guilabel:`settings` on the `Settings Worksheet <http://xlsform.org/#settings_ws>`_ .
+If you are using :doc:`XLSForm <xlsform>` , then form encryption is governed by the :guilabel:`settings` on the `Settings Worksheet <http://xlsform.org/#settings_ws>`_ .
 Encrypted forms must specify a *submission_url* and a *public_key* on this worksheet.
 If both are specified, XLSForm will generate a encrypted-form definition.
 Skip to the following sections to see how to create a public-private key pair and specify the public key.

 The required element to make this form an encrypted form is the ``<submission/>`` tag.
 Within this tag, the method attribute should always be **form-data-post**.
 The action attribute should be the url to which the submission should be posted; this is the ODK Aggregate website url with Aggregate.html replaced by submission.
 Finally, what identifies the form as an encryted form is the presence of a *base64RsaPublicKey* attribute.
 This should be the base64 encoding of the RSA public key that ODK Collect uses to encrypt the symmetric encryption key it creates to encrypt a finalized instance of this form (a different symmetric encryption key is created for every finalized form)